Broly498/cpe631/README.md

 ## Visualizing Results
  1. Run "./launchFuzzerGuiUtility.sh" - This will start the KAFL Fuzzer GUI.
 This GUI lists various metrics relating to the fuzzer job.
 The GUI is capable of providing results in real-time or from a previously executed fuzzer job.
 The script assumes that the work/ directory contains the outputs of the current/previous fuzzer job.
  2. Examine the output directory of the current/previous fuzzer job.
 In this case, the work/ directory should contain the outputs of the Ubuntu fuzzer job.
 The directory work/corpus will contain several subdirectories that contain the fuzzer inputs which caused anomolous behaviors.

+## How to run the Mutex Fuzzer.
+ 1. Follow steps 1-14 of the "How to Build the Sample Ubuntu Server 16.0.4.3 LTS Fuzzer Harness (KAFL)" section.
+ 2. Record the start and end address of the "kernel_core".
+We use the kernel core address since we are directly fuzzing the Linux API using the Mutex harness.
+ 3. Run "./fuzzFutexTarget.sh" - This will fuzz the Linux API futex inside of the VM.
+It should be noted that the address ranges in this script may not match the ones that were printed in step 13.
+This is due to the fact that the VM snapshot image is different from the one that was created for this tutorial; therefore, the address ranges should be updated if they do not match.